Unk1ndledAC/HybridRAFT/README.md

 ## Citations

-This paper has been accepted by  [IEEE SMC 2026](https://www.ieeesmc2026.org/).
+This paper has been accepted by *2026 IEEE International Conference on Systems, Man, and Cybernetics* ([SMC 2026](https://www.ieeesmc2026.org/)).
 If you find this work helpful, please cite:

 ```bibtex
 @inproceedings{qiu2026hybridraft,